patcarrasco/breaddit/README.md

 ## Additional Notes

-This project is my first at the Flatiron School, before I was proficient with Javascript.
+This project was my first at the Flatiron School, before I was proficient with Javascript.
 I'm excited to work on this in the future and create a new front-end for this web app.